delivervaluedaily/manifesto/README.md

 Following this one principle will result in following the 12 principles of the original Agile Manifesto - at least the ones that help deliver value in your case.
 A definite exception is the apparent lower bound of a "couple of weeks" on how frequently working software can be delivered - we can do better!

-## But... what about investing for the future?
+## But... what about refactoring or developer experience?

-- <span class="li-emoji">⚖️</span> <span class="li-content">Balance value today with investing for tomorrow</span>
+- <span class="li-emoji">⚖️</span> <span class="li-content">Balance delivery with improving developer experience</span>

+If refactoring allows you to deliver identified value: absolutely do it.

-You can do tasks that don't result in value today, but just not whole days at a time - at least _some_ of each day should result in delivering value.
-By following the principle you will balance delivering value today with investing for more value tomorrow.
+But if changes that are more about the pace or experience of delivering value in the future, also do them, but just not whole days at a time - at least _some_ of each day should result in delivering value.
+By following the principle you will balance delivering value today with investing for delivering more value tomorrow.

-Do not refactor or address "tech debt" without a clear idea of how it will lead to value, and merge and release such investment changes daily, just as you would any other.
-And of course, if something repeatedly doesn't lead to value, you should consider not doing it.
+Never refactor or address "tech debt" without a clear idea of how it will lead to value.

 ## But... does this risk reducing quality?